nathanblumenfeld/collegebaseball/README.md

 >>> (0.408, 62, 0, 90)
 ```

-and pythagenpat expecting winning percentages from the results of get_games.
+and pythagenpat expecting winning percentages from the results of **get_games**.

 ```python
 win_pct.calculate_pythagenpat_win_pct('Cornell', bws.get_games('Cornell', 2015, 2018))
 # expected_win_pct, run differential
 >>> (0.43, -144)
 ```

+## Planned Feature Additions

+- [ ] Team Schedules
+- [ ] Play-by-Play Data
+- [ ] Linear Weight Calculation Tools
+- [ ] SIERA
+- [ ] Park Factor Calculation Tools
+- [ ] WRC+

+If you have more ideas or if you are interested in contributing, please reach out to @blumenfeldnate on twitter or email nathanblumenfeld@gmail.com